 The following steps will get you going:

 There are countless ways to work with git repositories on windows.
 In order to keep this guide clean we recommend using the Git Extensions GUI which served us very well.
-During its installation make sure to check installing both:
+During its installation make sure to check installing all 3:

 When running Git Extensions for the first time you'll have to enter your name and email address that will be used for your commits.
 Just follow the instructions there..